-When the infamous Bad Guys are finally caught after years of countless heists and being the world’s most-wanted villains, Mr. Wolf brokers a deal to save them all from prison.
+When the Bad Guys, a crew of criminal animals, are finally caught after years of heists and being the world’s most-wanted villains, Mr. Wolf brokers a deal to save them all from prison.

 CastView All Credits

 The "Bad Guys" make the most secure location look like a candy store, and they tease the hapless police chief "Luggins" who seems incapable - despite having gazillions of officers - to catch them.
 Enter the new governor "Foxington" who basically ridicules them, declaims their achievement and provokes them into pulling the ultimate crime - the theft of the golden dolphin.
 What now ensues is an "Ocean's 5" style logistics exercise as the five of them carefully plan the theft.
 The trophy is to be presented to the icon of decency "Professor Marmalade" but is he quite who he seems?
 Is the governor?
 These films are a bit ten-a-penny, and this one isn't really very special.
 The dialogue is entertainingly quick-fire now and again (especially the snake and the piranha); "Weaps" - the extra nimble taratunla provides the gadgetry and the animation is efficient with plenty of action once the film gets moving.
 The ending, though, is daft and hurried and who knew there were so many millions of guinea pigs in the world!?
 I saw this on my own on a big screen, but I think this will do just as well on the television.